 Photo credit Lilo

-The courtyard serves as prelude where guests are welcomed with a drink and five opening courses before transitioning to the counter for the main progression.
-The menu changes slightly between visits, yet the intention remains steady: carefully sourced ingredients, often presented in unexpected combinations, each explained by the chefs as they are prepared.
+The evening begins in the courtyard where you are welcomed with a drink and five opening courses before moving inside to the counter.
+The menu changes slightly between visits, but the approach stays consistent, with ingredients sourced with intention, often presented in unexpected combinations, each explained by the chefs as they are prepared.

 Littleneck Clam arrives with Buddha's hand, green strawberry, and tomatillo granite.
 Big Eye Tuna and Wagyu Beef Tartare pairs yuzu with black radish, ginger, and spruce.
 Sweet Corn Croustade brings green blueberries, lemon balm, basil, and spring blossoms.
 Umai Caviar Tartelette features grilled blue lake green beans, stracciatella, and egg yolk jam.
 Gougère combines Comté mornay and barrel-aged maple syrup, finished with Ibérico lardo.
 These aren't amuse-bouches designed to dazzle, they're calibrations, setting your palate for what's ahead.